Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 22nd in the league.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Rangers' 4.00 team ERA ranks 10th across all league pitching staffs.

-- Rangers pitchers combine to allow 134 home runs (1.1 per game), the seventh-fewest in the league.
+- The Rangers give up the seventh-fewest home runs in baseball (135 total, 1.1 per game).

-- The lefty last appeared on Sunday against the San Francisco Giants, when he went 1 1/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Sunday against the San Francisco Giants, when he threw seven innings, allowing one earned run while giving up seven hits.

-- The 32-year-old has amassed an ERA of 4.17, with 9.4 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.